leafac/leafac.com/prose/playing-the-game-with-plt-redex/pattern-matching.md

 Each `any_<suffix>` was associated with a different term.

-We can insist that the first and second list elements are the same, but allow the third to differ by using `any_1` twice, for example:
+We can require that the first and second list elements are the same, but allow the third to differ by using `any_1` twice, for example:

 ```racket
 (test-equal (redex-match? peg-solitaire (any_1 any_1 any_2)